epfl-ada/ada-2023-project-chatchuipt/readme.md

 - Isolate group A from B and re-run all the analysis to see wether or not there is improvement in our analysis without the group A.

 ## ??
-- Do people consume one type of beer more due to its better taste than usual ?
 - Are the rating of the beer and the commentary given for it in adequation to each others ?

 # Proposed additional datasets (if any)